WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ::::details
 ### Where can I find the Wasabi data folder?

+You can easily reach it from inside Wasabi by typing `Data Folder` in the search bar at the top of the main view.

+Or you can manually navigate to it (depending on which OS you have):

 * Windows: `/Users/{your username}/AppData/Roaming/WalletWasabi/Client`
 * Linux: `/home/{your username}/.walletwasabi/client`
 * macOS: `/Users/{your username}/.walletwasabi/client`